-- IV.C.1.
+IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
+(Core)

-(Core) - IV.C.1.a)
+IV.C.1.a)

 Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core)

-(Core) - IV.C.1.b)
+IV.C.1.b)

 Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+(Core)

-(Core) - IV.C.2.
+IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) - IV.C.3.
+(Core) IV.C.3.
 Fellows must have a minimum of 12 months of clinical experience.
-(Core) - IV.C.4.
-Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the adolescent medicine faculty.
-(Core) - IV.C.5.
-The program must provide training in and include an appropriate balance among clinical, didactic, teaching, and research activities.
-(Core) - IV.C.6.
-The program must provide education in the broad and diverse knowledge base of this multidisciplinary field which focuses on the unique physical, psychological, and social characteristics of adolescents and young adults, and their health care problems and needs.
-(Core)
+(Core) IV.C.4.
+Fellows must manage a diverse pediatric endocrinology patient population (in terms of diagnoses and complexity) both in inpatient and outpatient settings.
+(Core) IV.C.4.a) Fellows must learn through patient care about normal and abnormal hormonal regulation.
+(Core) IV.C.4.b) The interaction of endocrine pathology and psychosocial problems must be addressed.
+(Core) IV.C.5.
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric endocrinology faculty.
+(Core) IV.C.6.

-IV.C.7.
 Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
-(Core) IV.C.8.
-Fellows must have a formally structured educational program in the clinical and basic sciences related to adolescent medicine.
-(Core) IV.C.8.a) The program must utilize didactic and clinical experience for fellow education.
-(Core) IV.C.8.b) Adolescent medicine conferences must occur regularly, and must involve active fellow participation in planning and implementation.
-IV.C.8.c) Fellow education must include instruction in: IV.C.8.c).(1) basic and fundamental disciplines, as appropriate to adolescent medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core) IV.C.8.c).(2) pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent; (Core) IV.C.8.c).(3) bioethics; (Core) IV.C.8.c).(3).(a) This should include attention to physician-patient, physician-family, physician-physician/allied health professional, and physician-society relationships.
-IV.C.8.c).(4) the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes; and, (Core) IV.C.8.c).(5) health education, current health care legislation, preventive services, and educational methodology, assessment, and feedback.
+(Core) IV.C.7.
+Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric endocrinology.
+(Core) IV.C.7.a) The program must utilize didactic and clinical experience for fellow education.
+(Core) IV.C.7.b) Pediatric endocrinology conferences must occur regularly, and must involve active fellow participation in planning and implementation.
+(Core) IV.C.7.c) Fellow education must include instruction in: IV.C.7.c).(1) basic and fundamental disciplines, as appropriate to pediatric endocrinology, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core) IV.C.7.c).(2) pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, and conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent; (Core) IV.C.7.c).(3) bioethics; and, (Core) IV.C.7.c).(3).(a) This should include attention to physician-patient, physician-family, physician-physician/allied health professional, and physician-society relationships.
 (Detail)

+the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes.
+(Core)